 - 0 if the executable was created,

-<Archive>: Character string (with quotes) or zipArchive variable
+<Archive>: Character string or zipArchive variable

-Name of archive to use.
+Name of the archive to be used.

 This name can correspond to:

-<Executable path>: Character string (with quotes)
+<Executable path>: Character string

 Path of executable to create (up to 260 characters).
 This path can be a path relative to the current directory or a full path.